pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/2021/lass/README.md

 **Koga:**
 - EQ x3
 - Elixer on Weezing
-  - if Koga used x attack use Bubblebeam till you die
+  - if Koga used x attack, then scroll up 2 - stall using X-Special
   - if you didn’t die from koga you can still try to get red bar by following the HP strats for the [backups](https://pastebin.com/HgyuMvyr).
 Note that this can be risky
 + MENU After Koga:
   + Use all Rare Candies